varalakshmi060902/Leetcode-patterns/README.md

 # Neetcode-patterns
-Just uploading the problems which I am completing on neetcode in a pattern based model.
+I am just uploading the problems I am completing on neetcode in a pattern-based model.